catzy007/catzy007.github.io/posts/2021-10-18-nintendo-dsi-in-2021/index.md

 My solution to this is using Homebrew apps called `Moonshell 1.71` this specific apps with this specific version obtained from linfoxdomain.
-With this apps, i can play mp3 files and do `Hold L` then `Press R` to pause/play and `Hold R` then `Press L` to play next track.
+With this apps, i can play mp3 files and do `Hold R` then `Press L` to pause/play and `Hold L` then `Press R` to play next track.
 The problem is that this app is not stable at all and the output sound is not that good.
 If you want to try it out, follow [GBAtemp forum post](https://gbatemp.net/threads/moonshell-without-flashcard.547225/)
 <p align="center">
     <img class="imgrespXL" src="./posts/2021-10-18-nintendo-dsi-in-2021/11.png" alt="img">
 </p>

-The last thing i need is Charger (DSI, 3DS, 2DS is the same), Case, and acrylic strap and that's it.
-Also, here is my vacation picture taken using DSI rear camera, not bad for decade plus camera.
+The last thing i need is Charger (DSi, 3DS, 2DS uses the same charger), Case, and acrylic strap and that's it.
+Also, here is my vacation picture taken using DSi rear camera, not bad for decade plus camera.
 <p align="center">
     <img class="imgrespM" src="./posts/2021-10-18-nintendo-dsi-in-2021/12.jpg" alt="img">